ASuresh0524/HungerHotspotPredictor/README.md

 ## Research Applications
 This project has been cited in several academic publications and policy papers:
+- Sodexo Foundation (2025)
-- Journal of Food Security (2023)
+- Hormel Food Services (2024)
-- Agricultural Economics Quarterly (2023)
 - USDA Economic Research Service Reports

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions about the project or collaboration opportunities, please contact:
+For questions about the project or collaboration opportunities, please contact me or Joshua's Heart Foundation
-- Email: project@hungerhotspot.org
-- Twitter: @HungerHotspot

 ## Acknowledgments
 - USDA Food and Nutrition Service